DirkSonguer/Vitou/documentation/server/basics.md

-# Game server basics
+# Kotahace basics

-This document explains how the game server and it's core components works.
+This document explains how the Kotahace server and it's core components work.

 ## Basic assumptions